Download

 Download Bee-Up for your operating system and install it to immediately start modelling.

 The modelling tool built on ADOxx is packaged and can be downloaded by interested communities members as a standalone application.
-The download package is made available to all members.
 Get the latest Bee-Up manual here.

 This implementation provides a functionality to transform the modelled data into RDF, which also requires a functioning Java 1.8 installation.
 A download link and installation instructions can be found at https://java.com.
 This functionality also uses Apache Jena 3.1.0 (see http://jena.apache.org/ for more information) and JDOM 2.0.6 (software developed by the JDOM Project - http://www.jdom.org/).